 Alta Vista.
 For the Dr. Pepper wings, the hamburgers, and occasional live music on the circle.

 Baylor.
-For the campus events, the Dancing Bear Pub, and live music at the coffeehouse.
+For the Dancing Bear Pub, and live music at the coffeehouse.

 Brazos.
 For the hookah bar, the sports bars, the barbecue, the fine wine, the art shows, the shopping, and the great blues, bluegrass, and country bands rocking out on the Brazos River from April through July.